-Option 3 is typically performed only in cases where the vas deferens has become blocked at the level of the inguinal canal.
-This most often occurs following a hernia repair, although it is a rare complication.
+Robotic-assisted vasectomy reversal (Option 3) is typically only performed in cases where the vas deferens has become blocked at the level of the inguinal canal.
+This most often occurs following a hernia repair, although it is rare.

 Will my insurance cover vasectomy reversal?

 Insurance companies rarely cover male infertility procedures.
 This means that you may need to pay all of the costs associated with the surgery.
 To help reduce the chance for unexpected costs, Mayo Clinic has fixed prices.
 The price applies even if the surgery is more challenging or if a more complex procedure is required on one or both sides.

 Because of limited operating room time and the costs incurred by Mayo Clinic with the procedures, the full amount of the procedure must be paid prior to scheduling.
 If the procedure is cancelled for any reason, the portion of your payment that has not been used toward existing balances at Mayo Clinic will be refunded in full with no cancellation fees.